StevenRice99/COMP-4770/readme.md

   - Click the "Details" button to see:
     - A list of the microbes.
     - Further clicking buttons in this GUI will allow you to view messages for specific microbes and see their states, hunger, lifespan, etc.
       - **Note that if the "Oldest Camera" is selected, you cannot select specific microbes as it will constantly reset itself back to viewing the details of the oldest microbe so you will need to switch to a different camera.
-See the next few lines on controls below.**
+See the next few lines on "Controls" below.**
   - Click the "Controls" button to see:
     - Button to reset the scene.
     - Buttons to pause, resume, or step through the scene.